davidtys/ruby_curate_tumblr/README.md

 To reblog a post you need its reblog key.

-You have to send a request to tumblr with the post tumblr and id.
+To have it you have to send a request to tumblr with the post tumblr and id.
+In infos hash post from Tumblr you'll have the reblog key

 You can use :

+*get_hash_post in CurateTumblr::Publish::Client
+to have the reblog key

+or
 *CurateTumblr::Tumblr::ExtractLinks.get_reblog_key_from_reblog_url*
+if the url contains the reblog key (www.tumblr.com/reblog/...)

-and *reblog_post_key* in CurateTumblr::Publish.Reblog
+and *reblog_post_key* to reblog it in CurateTumblr::Publish::Reblog

 ## Todo